-Line 16: Mississippi Taxable Income
+Line 16: Mississippi Taxable Income (Line 19, Non-Resident Return)

 Subtract lines 14 and 15 from line 13 and enter the result on line 16.
-The amount of income tax due is calculated based on this amount.
+(Subtract line 17 and 18 from Line 16 on the non-resident return.)The amount of income tax due is calculated based on this amount.
 Use the Schedule of Tax Computation (see Appendix) to compute the amount of income tax due.

-Line 17: Total Income Tax Due
+Line 17: Total Income Tax Due (Line 20, Non-Resident Return)

-Using the taxable income amount(s) from line 16, the Tax Computation Schedule should be completed to determine the total Mississippi income tax liability.
+Using the taxable income amount(s) from line 16 (line 19); the Tax Computation Schedule should be completed to determine the total Mississippi income tax liability.
 If Married Filing Joint or Combined, or Married - Spouse Died in Tax Year, filing status is elected, and the amounts in both Column A and Column B are positive amounts, use Column A (Taxpayer) and Column B (Spouse) of the Tax Computation Schedule to compute the tax liability on line 5 of the Schedule.

-If Married Filing Joint or Combined, or Married -Spouse Died in Tax Year, filing status is elected, and the taxable income on line 16 of either Column A or B is a positive amount, and the taxable income on line 16 of the other column is a negative amount, the positive and negative amounts should be combined.
+If Married Filing Joint or Combined, or Married -Spouse Died in Tax Year, filing status is elected, and the taxable income on line 16 (line 19) of either Column A or B is a positive amount, and the taxable income on line 16 (line 19) of the other column is a negative amount, the positive and negative amounts should be combined.
 If a net positive amount results, the tax liability should be computed on the net amount using Column A of the Tax Computation Schedule.
 If combining the positive and negative amounts reflected in Column A and Column B results in a negative amount, there will be no income tax liability.
-If the amounts shown on line 16, Columns A and B, are both negative, there will be no income tax liability.
+If the amounts shown on line 16 (line 19), Columns A and B, are both negative, there will be no income tax liability.
 The tax liability for taxpayers using any other filing status should be computed using Column A (Taxpayer) of the Tax Computation Schedule.
-Enter the amount from line 5 of the Tax Computation Schedule on line 17, page 1, of the tax return.
+Enter the amount from line 5 of the Tax Computation Schedule on line 17 (line 20), page 1, of the tax return.